cs3org/OCM-API/IETF-OCM.md

   share does not expire.
 A sender server MAY use it to signal that the resource represents a cached copy of a dataset that was made available for an efficient data transfer to the destination server.
+* OPTIONAL encryption (object)
+  Optional JSON object with encryption information for the share.
+If omitted, it is assumed that the resource is not encrypted.
+For encrypted resources, the actual key material is to be exchanged out of band, and this object MUST include:
+  - REQUIRED resourceId (string) - a unique identifier of the underlying resource.
+  - REQUIRED scheme (string) - an identifier of the encryption scheme used to encrypt the resource, such as "ocm-pgp-1".
+  - REQUIRED cipher (string) - the encryption algorithm used to encrypt the resource as in [RFC9180] Section 7.3.
 * REQUIRED protocol (object)
   JSON object with specific options for each protocol.
   The supported protocols are: